John Alsop Paine

+Paine was a cartographer — drawing the maps for Adams Synchronological Chart or Map of History, published in 1871.

 From 1870 to 1871 Paine taught natural history and German at Lake Forest University in Illinois.
 From 1871 to 1872 he was an associate editor for The Independent.
 From 1872 to 1874 he was an archaeologist and naturalist with the American Palestine Exploration Society working in the Vilayet of Syria in the region immediately to the east of the Jordan River and the Dead Sea.
 In 1874 he received an honorary doctorate from Hamilton College in recognition of his research in Palestine.
 He married the widow Emma Sophia Newton née Gillette in Gloversville, New York in October 1877.

 Paine published several papers, from 1885 to 1889, in the Journal of the American Oriental Society.
 He retired from the Metropolitan Museum of Art in February 1906.

 Upon his death, at his home in Tarrytown, New York, he was survived by his widow.
 George Johnson Newton (born 1866) was his stepson.
 John Alsop Paine, Sr. (1795–1871) was a physician and president of the Essex County Medical Society from 1838 to 1841.